Berlenz/Home-Assistant-Pansonic-PLC/README.md

 - `config/packages/panasonic_plc.yaml`

 Connection settings (`ipv4_address`, `port`, `plc_name`, `station_number`, `scan_interval`) are configured once per PLC, and the three features below are configured underneath it.
+If `scan_interval` is not specified, the default is 30 seconds.

 ### 1. Sensor read (PLC -> Home Assistant)
 Configure PLC addresses under `sensors` to fetch data from the PLC into Home Assistant based on the configured `scan_interval`.
 This creates new sensor/binary_sensor entities in Home Assistant.